 join our guide team!

 Wild Grief merges peer support with the healing power of nature for grieving youth, families and people of all ages.
 We provide all our programs free of charge and are committed to removing barriers to grief support and the outdoors.
-We are committed to cultural responsiveness and making our programs more inclusive by continually learning, reviewing and exploring.
-We began our non-profit in 2015 and since then we have grown the programs we offer to meet the needs of our community.
+We are committed to cultural responsiveness and making our programs more inclusive by continually learning, listening and exploring.

 We are looking for volunteer guides to join our amazing guide team.
 While it is ok to focus on one program (type of hike and participant) that draws most of your interest, we encourage our guides to engage in a few different programs and thereby gain experience.
-For example, our all ages Hike Habit is a great way to learn more about our style and gain experience leading grief hikes and facilitating grief support.
+For example, our all ages monthly Wild Grief Walk is a great way to learn more about our style and gain experience leading grief hikes and facilitating grief support.
+We

 Our Programs include: